rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 5.31.36 Fictitious or incorrect places of manufacture

 <a name="5.31.36.1">5.31.36.1</a> If the place of manufacture appearing on the manifestation is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/).
-If the actual place is known, or can be reasonably surmised, supply the correction and gives its basis in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.32.2](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.2)).
+If the actual place is known, or can be reasonably surmised, supply the correction and give its basis in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.32.2](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.2)).

 <a name="5.31.36.2">5.31.36.2</a> *Optionally*, if the place name is known to be fictitious, transcribe it as it appears and supply in square brackets the actual place name, preceded by "that is," if known.
-Use a modern form of the name in teh language of the cataloging agency, and give the basis for the correction or clarification in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.32.3](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.3)).
+Use a modern form of the name in the language of the cataloging agency, and give the basis for the correction or clarification in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.32.3](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.3)).

 >Example:
 >Place of manufacture: <CITE>Cosmopoli [that is, London]</CITE>